GET DIRECTV

 Top 25 New Movies to Stream Right Now at Home

-With an ever-expanding list of new movies to watch, how can you be sure you’re watching the best of them?
-Rather than spend time sorting through the diamonds in the rough, you can check out this list of 25 of the newest and most popular films for you to stream at home.
+Looking for the best new movies to stream right now?
+With so many new streaming movies released every week across Premium On-Demand, Netflix, Hulu, Max and more, it can be hard to know where to start.
+Instead of sorting through endless options, you can check out this list of 25 of the newest and most popular films for you to stream at home.

-When new and trending films making their way to your TV screen, we’re here to aggregate reviews from critics and audiences in order to provide you with the latest and greatest content available to you.
+We aggregate reviews from critics and audiences to provide you with the latest must-watch films available to you.
 Now, you can spend less time channel surfing (or endlessly bouncing back and forth between streaming services) and more time enjoying movies you’ll love.

 Let’s get started.
 And make sure to check back weekly so you can stay on top of what’s hot in movies right now!